 The term dacha, dating back to at least the eleventh century, has had many meanings; from “a landed estate” to the rural residences of Russian cultural and political elite.
 Since the 1940s, the term “dacha” has been used more widely in Russia to define a garden plot of an urban citizen.
 This is when the urban populations began to rapidly expand their garden plots to provide food for themselves, their families and neighbors.

 Clearly, there is something to be acknowledged and studied here!
-Of note to us Americans, dacha gardening or self-provisioning gardening was the foundational reason that the Russian people did not experience a famine in the early 1990s after the USSR collapsed, and the state sponsored, heavily subsidized, industrial commercial agriculture collapsed along with it.
+Something for us Americans to take note of – dacha gardening or self-provisioning gardening was the foundational reason that the Russian people did not experience a famine in the early 1990s after the USSR collapsed, and the state-sponsored, heavily subsidized, industrial commercial agriculture collapsed along with it.
 This drew the attention of researchers seeking to find an explanation.
-Several attempts to explain it away as only a survival strategy have failed, especially when the extensive historical context is examined.
-Dacha gardening is much more than merely survival, and has always been.
+Several attempts to explain it away as only a survival strategy has failed, especially when the extensive historical context is examined.
+Dacha gardening is much more than mere survival and has always been.

 This was not reported outside of Russia, as it wasn’t considered newsworthy.
 What is truly newsworthy today is that we as a nation aren’t in as favorable of a position if there were a similar catastrophic occurrence in our food distribution, power grid or dollar value.
 We are all too dependent on outside sources for our food, with most Americans tied to the grocery store and its 3 day supply of food being constantly trucked in.

 Russian household agriculture – dacha gardening – is likely the most extensive system of successful food production of any industrialized nation.
 This shows that highly decentralized, small-scale food production is not only possible but practical on a national scale and in a geographically large and diverse country with a challenging climate for growing.
 Most of the USA has far more than the 110 days average growing season that Russia has.